kandogu/BilkenTaxi/README.md

 - We also finished communication part so that when one user makes a request to  a driver and  when the driver accepts user's request user can make a call to the driver.
 - In the map, We showed drivers' destination.

-> Briefly, what has been done so far can be summed up as in the above:
+## Briefly, what has been done so far can be summed up as in the above:
-* Sign in, Sign up, Profile, Search Profiles, Edit Classes: Hamza Pehlivan & Doðukan Köse
+* Sign in, Sign up, Profile, Search Profiles, Edit Classes: [Hamza Pehlivan](https://github.com/hamzapehlivan) & [Dogukan Köse]
-* Maps Activity, Make Request, New Request Classes, MyProfile: Musab Okþaþ & Fatih Uyanýk
+* Maps Activity, Make Request, New Request Classes, MyProfile: [Musab Oksas](https://github.com/mmoksas68) & [Fatih Uyanik](https://github.com/FatihSevbanUyanik)
-* General Interface Design, Bilkent Landmarks and Information classes, Navigationbar: Aybüke Ertekin & Meryem Efe
+* General Interface Design, Bilkent Landmarks and Information classes, Navigationbar: [Aybüke Ertekin](https://github.com/aybukeertekin) & [Meryem Efe](https://github.com/meryemefe)

-Used Tools:
+## Used Tools:
 > We used 5 main tools to do the application
 - Android Studio
 - SQL Lite